 Compression of the upper end of the spinal cord.
 In babies with achondroplasia, the opening at the base of the skull through which the brainstem and spinal cord pass (foramen magnum) is often too narrow.
 This can result in compression of the upper end of the spinal cord, which can lead to muscle weakness and breathing problems.
 For a small number of babies with achondroplasia, this spinal cord compression can be life-threatening.

-Your doctor may order an MRI or CT scan of your baby’s spine to check the size of the foramen magnum.
-If it is too narrow, you may be referred to a neurosurgeon who can perform a surgical procedure called “decompression” to make more room for the spinal cord to pass through the opening in the skull.
+Your child's doctor may order an MRI scan of your baby’s spine to check the size of the foramen magnum.
+If it is too narrow, you may be referred to a neurosurgeon who can perform a surgical procedure called decompression to make more room for the spinal cord to pass through the opening in the skull.

 Spinal stenosis.
 Spinal stenosis is a condition that causes pain, numbness, and weakness in the legs.
-The condition develops when the space around the spinal cord is too small, putting pressure on the spinal cord and spinal nerve roots.
+The condition develops when the space of the spinal canal is too small, putting pressure on the spinal cord and spinal nerve roots.
 Because of differences in the way the bones (vertebrae) in their spine are formed, spinal stenosis is common in both children and adults with achondroplasia.

-Mild symptoms of spinal stenosis will often improve with rest, pain medications, and a change in activities.
+Mild symptoms of spinal stenosis will often improve with weight loss, rest, pain medications, and a change in activities.
 Patients with severe symptoms may need decompression surgery to make more room for the spinal cord and nerves, followed by a procedure to fuse the bones in the spine.
+In children, decompression may be followed by a procedure to fuse the bones in the spine.

-Your doctor may order regular x-rays to see whether your child's curve is getting bigger, smaller, or staying the same.
+Your child's doctor may order regular X-rays to see whether your child's curve is getting bigger, smaller, or staying the same.
 Children who do not outgrow their curve may need to wear a back brace to prevent it from getting bigger or have surgery to correct it.

 - Guided growth.
 This procedure temporarily stops the growth on one side of the bone, which gives the other side a chance to catch up.
 As your child grows, the bone straightens over time.